How Does Speech Therapy Work?

 What are the Goals of Speech Therapy?

-Speech-language pathologists collaborate with the multi-disciplinary Blue Bird Day therapeutic team to create individualized treatment plans for each child.
-The goal for speech therapy is for each child to achieve effective, functional communication.
-Children should be able to send and receive messages correctly and with ease.
-The SLP team is also dedicated to parent education about typical language development and modes of communication.
+Speech-Language Pathologists collaborate with the multi-disciplinary Blue Bird Day therapeutic team to create individualized treatment plans for each child.
+The overall goal for speech therapy is for each child to achieve effective, functional communication with a variety of communication partners.
+Children should be able to send and receive messages correctly and with ease throughout their day.
+The SLP team also provides parent education about typical language development and modes of communication.

 Who Makes Up the Speech Therapy Team?